fridakitten/Minecraft-iOS/README.md

 </table>

 ## Decription
-Lost means that we only found encrypted ipas of the mcpe version. encrypted means that it doesnt work as long as someone decrpted it.
+Missing means that we only found encrypted ipas of the mcpe version. encrypted means that it doesnt work as long as someone decrpted it.

 ## Disclamer
 We are not and will never support piracy.
 So we wont host any minecraft ipas of minecraft-bedrock.